Asian shares rise, track Wall St gains as earnings ramp up - NewsBreak

 Big Tech stocks have a big influence on Wall Street because they’re some of the market’s most valuable.
 After soaring through the pandemic thanks to super-low interest rates and a surge in demand from suddenly homebound customers, they’ve been struggling over the last year as the Fed has sharply raised rates.

-In other trading Tuesday, U.S. benchmark crude oil lost 9 cents to $81.53 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Tuesday, U.S. benchmark crude oil picked up 3 cents to $81.65 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 2 cents to $81.62 on Monday.

 Comments / 0